One Nation: 2022–2024 elections

-2024 and 2025
+2025 to present

-One Nation offered to support the Albanese Governments tax cut changes.
-Pauline Hanson stated that Anthony Albanese had broken his promise on tax cut changes, but was willing to support the changes because going against it would be like "throwing the baby out with the bathwater".

-Then United Australia Party National Director Craig Kelly joined One Nation on 27 February; he took the position of Federal Campaign Director for the party.
-He left the party in late August.

-On 29 February, Independent Ben Dawkins, a member of the Western Australian Legislative Council, announced he would be joining One Nation, making him the first One Nation member in the State since the party lost all its seats in the 2021 Western Australian state election, which the Labor party won in a landslide.

-In early August, incumbent MP for Mirani Stephen Andrew announced his resignation from One Nation after they did not endorse him as their candidate for Mirani.
-One Nation did not win any seats at the State election held that year, but did see a slight increase in its primary vote.
-New South Wales MLC Tania Mihailuk announced her resignation from One Nation on 20 December 2024.
-Western Australian MLC Ben Dawkins had announced his own resignation three days earlier.

-At the 2025 Western Australian state election One Nation had better fortunes and won two seats in the Western Australian Legislative Council, which saw State leader Rod Caddies elected to Parliament.

-In the lead-up to the 2025 Australian federal election, pollsters recorded an increase in One Nations primary vote, particularly near the end of the campaign period where the party began to come close to or surpass their result at the 1998 Australian federal election.
+In the lead-up to the 2025 Australian federal election to elect the 47th Parliament of Australia, pollsters recorded an increase in One Nations primary vote, particularly near the end of the campaign period where the party began to come close to or surpass their result at the 1998 Australian federal election.
 One Nation ran 147 candidates in the House of Representatives, and a Senate team for each state and territory except for the Australian Capital Territory.
 One Nation won 6.4% of the vote in the House of Representatives, the second-best result for the party since its inception.
-One Nation won a senate seat in New South Wales and Western Australia with Warwick Stacey and Tyron Whitten.
+One Nation won a senate seat in New South Wales and Western Australia with Warwick Stacey and Tyron Whitten, doubling its Senate representation.
+Stacey resigned for health reasons shortly after his election, with Sean Bell, a former political advisor to Pauline Hanson, announced as Stacey's successor on 16 September 2025.

-In May 2025, South Australian MLC Sarah Game quit the party, citing brand issues associated with One Nation, it came after her mother and leader of One Nation in South Australia, Jennifer Game, resigned from the party after she was not chosen to head the party ticket in the Legislative Council for the 2026 South Australian state election.
+In May 2025, South Australian MLC Sarah Game quit the party, citing brand issues associated with One Nation.
+It came after her mother, who had been leader of One Nation in South Australia, Jennifer Game, resigned from the party after she was not chosen to head the party ticket in the Legislative Council for the 2026 South Australian state election.
+Game became an independent, and then in July 2025 founded a new party, Fair Go for Australians.

-Since the 2025 Australian federal election, One Nation has experienced a renewed polling surge, reaching up to 15% and overtaking that of the Greens..
-There has been media that former deputy prime minister of Australia and Nationals member Barnaby Joyce is in talks to join the party, and potentially succeeding Hanson as its leader.
-During this period, Hanson announced she would begin the process to change the party's name from Pauline Hanson's One Nation to simply One Nation.